Rita Briansky

-Rita Briansky (born July 25, 1925) is a Polish-born Canadia painter and printmaker.
-Briansky is associated with the Jewish Painters of Montreal.
+Rita Briansky (25 July 1925 – 24 April 2025) was a Polish-born Canadian painter and printmaker.
+Briansky was associated with the Jewish Painters of Montreal.

 Early life

-Briansky emigrated to Ontario, Canada with her mother and two sisters in 1929.
+Briansky was born in Grajewo, Poland on 25 July 1925.
+She emigrated to Ontario, Canada with her mother and two sisters in 1929.

 The year they arrived, the family moved to Ansonville in northern Ontario, then Val d'Or, Quebec in 1939, and then to Montreal in 1941.
 She studied with Alexander Bercovitch at the Y.W.H.A.
-(1941-1942); the Montreal Museum of Fine Arts with Jacques de Tonnancour (1942-4); the Montreal School of Fine Arts with M. Carpentier (1944-1946); and the Art Students League, New York with Jan Carbino, Louis Bosa, H. Sternberg and V. Vytlacil (1946-1948) in New York City.
+(1941–1942); the Montreal Museum of Fine Arts with Jacques de Tonnancour (1942–4); the Montreal School of Fine Arts with M. Carpentier (1944–1946); and the Art Students League, New York with Jan Carbino, Louis Bosa, H. Sternberg and Vaclav Vytlacil (1946–1948) in New York City.

 Career

-Briansky has a wide range of work: paintings, drawings, watercolours, pastels and prints.
+Briansky had a wide range of work: paintings, drawings, watercolours, pastels and prints.
 She held solo shows at the Montreal Museum of Fine Arts (1957), (1962); and the Glenhyrst Arts Council, Brantford, Ontario (1965) (now the Glenhyrst Art Gallery of Brant) as well as many commercial galleries.
 Her group shows have included the Second International Biennial Exhibition of Prints, Tokyo and Osaka, Japan (1960-1961) and the United Nations, N.Y.
 (1965).
 In 1995, following travels in Poland to her birthplace and memorial sites, Briansky created the Kaddish Series, reflecting on the tragedy of the Holocaust.
 This series (the Jewish Prayer for the Dead) is on permanent display at the Jewish General Hospital in Montreal.